digitalhub-serverless

 When exposed, the Envoy proxy ProcessingRequest messages are handled by the specified runtime implementation.
 Based on the processor pattern, the handler processes and transforms the incoming request, the outgoing response, or even controls whether the processing may be interrupted.
 More specifically, the following scenarios are available:

 • preprocessor handler: receives the Event object representing the incoming HTTP message (with URL, body, headers, etc) and returns the modified object to be passed to the upstream service.
 If response with Status > 0 is returned, it is sent as immediate response.
-In case of processing error, the original message remains intact and passed to the upstream as is.
+In case of processing error, an error is returned as immediate response.

 • observeprocessor handler: receives both the request and response objects and may perform some processing of that without, however, altering the flow.
 In fact, the execution of observe processor should be considered asynchronous and its results are ignored.

 • wrapprocessor handler: receives both the request and response objects and may perform some processing of ther messages.
-If upon request event it is necesary to prevent the propagation to the upstream service, the wrap processor should return the result and additionally append the X-Processing-Status header to signal that the processing should be terminated with the corresponding status code.
-This is necessary to disntinguish from the default status code returned by the processing chain.
+If upon request event it is necesary to prevent the propagation to the upstream service, the wrap processor should return the result as nuclio.Response with status > 0..

 In order to see which processing phase is engaged, the request object is equipped with the processing-phase header with the following values: